msopentechcn/odata-producer-codegen-for-jdbc/README.md

 OData Producer Codegen for JDBC
 ---------------------------------------------------------

-OData Producer Codegen for JDBC(odata-codegen) can rapidly convert JDBC-backend datasource into OData service in a batch and automaticall way. which enable data service consumers to easily access data through standard OData client like MS Office Excel.
+OData Producer Codegen for JDBC(odata-codegen) can rapidly convert JDBC-backend datasource into OData service in a batch and automatical way. which enable data service consumers to easily access data through standard OData clients like MS Office Excel.

-This tool can help to improve the productivity for data service providers.
+This tool aims to improve the productivity for data service providers.
 A fter simple configuration and click one button, it will generate OData compliant Restful API, Which gains immediate data interoperability.